shaikhsahilali/100_Python_Questions/README.md

 # 100_Python_Questions
-### Will Upload Files in Every 4 days until covered all topics.
+### Will Upload Files in Every 4 days until all Topics are covered.
 ###   02/07/2025 15.Questions - Basic Python & Data Types